 The train is scheduled to arrive forty-five minutes late: A herd of cattle is crossing the tracks.
 The cows are taking their time.

-The Associated Press Stylebook and the Publication Manual of the American Psychological Association: AP and APA both suggest capitalizing the first word of any complete sentence following a colon.2
+The Associated Press Stylebook (AP style) and the Publication Manual of the American Psychological Association (APA style) suggest capitalizing the first word of any complete sentence following a colon.4

 The writer debated the future of her long-unfinished work: Should she finish the novel or start a new one?

-If you haven’t chosen a style guide and are wondering which one to follow, I always recommend The Chicago Manual of Style for general business writing.
-Check out my post “Alternative Style Manuals” for more information on these guides and several additional options.
+If you haven’t chosen a style guide and are wondering which one to follow, I always recommend Chicago style for general writing, business writing, and writing geared to traditional publishing.
+Check out “Which Style Guide Is Best for You?” for more information on the guides mentioned here and “Alternative Style Guides” for several additional options.